YuhaiLi78/academic-kickstart/content/home/experience.md

   date_end = "2020-09-12"
   description = """
   * Refactored Uluru (CloudFormation Registry) handlers ensuring that both public and private resources adhere to a properly designed object model.
-  * Implemented and deployed the [EnvironmentFile](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-environmentfile.html) feature of Task Definition resource.
+  * Implemented and deployed the [EnvironmentFile](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-environmentfile.html) feature of the Task Definition resource.
-  * Served as the lead of educating and transferring the entire knowledge of Uluru over to the developer experiences team for transition of ownership.
+  * Served as the lead of educating and transferring the entire knowledge of Uluru over to the developer experiences team for the transition of ownership.

   """